 The woman comforts Saul

-This is when the woman shows the compassion and good sense that are the qualities of a woman of worth.
-Instead of retreating from the broken figure of Saul, she does the sensible and compassionate thing: she offers him food.
+What does she do?
+She shows compassion and good sense, the qualities of a woman of worth.
+Instead of retreating from the broken figure of Saul, she offers him food.
 She knows that, in the turmoil of this terrible day he has probably not eaten.

 Now she offers this man, who has persecuted and exiled all the mediums like herself, a simple, nourishing meal.
 She gives him fresh-baked bread and succulent calf meat.
 Strengthened, Saul gets up and goes out to meet his fate.